Andreaytm/PT-AllanMa/README.md

 ## Overview

 ### About Personal Training -Allan Ma
-This is a responsive website for a client promoting his personal training business, with information on what he offers, visuals to excite potential customers, general information on personal training and a contact me form and visual google map with contact information.
+This is a responsive website for a client promoting his personal training business, with information on what he offers, visuals to excite potential customers, general information on personal training and a contact me form and visual google map allowing the user to get in touch.

 ## Features